rosedive/finalproject/README.md

 * books create, show, edit and delete functions

-*  request function using send or create order_book, approve and rejected
+*  show function of the description of book

 * User registration Name, email, User_type and password are required